By: Team F11-1 Since: March 2020 Licence: MIT

 Alternative 1 (current choice): Create

-abstract class which bothExportGenerator
+DocumentGeneratorabstract class which bothExportGeneratorandReportGeneratorextends.-

 Pros: